JonesBeach/fromscratchpress-site/src/about.md

 ## Want a site like this?

-I built this from scratch, and I’m available for freelance work if you need help setting up your own.
+I built this from scratch using [Eleventy](https://www.11ty.dev/), and I’m available for freelance work if you need help setting up your own.
 I’d be happy to help you take control of your web traffic without disrupting your Substack.

 [Contact me]({{ site.contactUrl }}) for rates and availability.